Hyperbolic angle

 In geometry, hyperbolic angle is a real number determined by the area of the corresponding hyperbolic sector of xy = 1 in Quadrant I of the Cartesian plane.
-The hyperbolic angle parametrises the unit hyperbola, which has hyperbolic functions as coordinates.
-In mathematics, hyperbolic angle is an invariant measure as it is preserved under hyperbolic rotation.
+Hyperbolic angle is a shuffled form of natural logarithm as they both are defined as an area against hyperbola xy = 1, and they both are preserved by squeeze mappings since those mappings preserve area.